-Waiting until you're officially "late" to take a pregnancy test can feel like agony, especially when you really want to have a baby.
+Waiting until you're officially "late" to take a pregnancy test can feel like agony, especially when you’re trying to conceive.
 The most frustrating part is thinking your period is late and then discovering a little blood in your underwear.
 Although you might feel tempted to throw in the fertility towel for the month, you could actually be experiencing implantation bleeding.

 Implantation bleeding happens when a fertilized egg attaches itself to your uterine lining.
 The attachment can cause a tiny bit of your uterine lining to shed off, which shows up as brown or pink discharge.
 Although you might initially feel disheartened, this type of light spotting could mean you have a bun in the oven!

-Implantation bleeding can mimic menstruation, especially during those first few days of your period when you have a lighter flow or if you normally experience light periods, so you might feel confused when you start spotting.
-Here's how to tell the difference between implantation bleeding and menstruation:
+Implantation discharge can mimic menstruation, especially those first few days of your period when you have a lighter flow or if you normally experience light periods, so you might feel confused when you start spotting.
+Here's how to tell if you have symptoms of implantation bleeding or if it’s just your period:

 Additional Early Signs of Pregnancy